mm53bar/ABOUTME/README.md

 - I don't need to get a status report from you unless that's what you want to talk about.
 I'm interested in how your project is going but I'm not using this chat to make sure you're busy.
 - Urgent matters should not wait for a 1:1.
 Don't try to book time in my calendar - just message me on Slack and I'll find time for us to chat face-to-face.
 - If you ask me how to do something, don't be shocked if I don't directly answer your question.
 Giving you the answer doesn't help you learn.
 And it's not like I'm perfect either.
 Expect a healthy dose of [Socratic questions](https://medium.com/@federicorenzo/the-socratic-method-of-coaching-2024733626a9) in response.
-- I like to brainstorm with others.
-If the 1:1 feels over but there is remaining time, I will probably be thinking through some things that we can discuss.

 ## My Job